Mode interactions in scalar field cosmology: Summary of the main results

 so that a prime denotes differentiation with respect to~\(\tau\).
 In these variables, the Einstein–scalar field equations \eqref{eq:phi_evol}–\eqref{eq:Hdot} reduce to the single compact system

 together with the constraint \eqref{eq:Friedmann}, now written as

-This form is smooth in the single real parameter \(s\) and allows a unified bifurcation analysis around the degenerate value \(s=0\), which marks the transition from oscillatory (\(s>0\)) to unstable (\(s<0\)) scalar–field dynamics.

-\paragraph{Linear structure and degeneracy.} For the specific value \(s=1\), the linear part of system~\eqref{eq:system_s} at the origin is equivalent to the matrix \be , \ee so that the equilibrium at the origin has one zero and two purely imaginary eigenvalues \(\pm i\omega\).
+This form is smooth in the single real parameter \(s\) and allows a unified bifurcation analysis around the degenerate value \(s=0\), which marks the transition from oscillatory (\(s>0\)) to unstable (\(s<0\)) scalar–field dynamics. \begin{remark}[On Eq.~(2.2) and the role of $s$]Equation~\eqref{eq:dimless_vars} only defines the dimensionless \emph{state} variables $(x,y,z)$ and the time variable $\tau$.
+The distinguished physical parameter $s=m^{2}$ is \emph{not} absorbed into these variables (in contrast to the classical rescaling \eqref{trans}), but appears explicitly in the evolution system \eqref{eq:system_s} and the constraint \eqref{eq:constraint_s}. \end{remark} \paragraph{Linear structure and degeneracy.} For the specific value \(s=1\), the linear part of system~\eqref{eq:system_s} at the origin is equivalent to the matrix \be , \ee so that the equilibrium at the origin has one zero and two purely imaginary eigenvalues \(\pm i\omega\).
 This simultaneous presence of a zero and a pair of imaginary eigenvalues produces a \emph{Hopf–steady–state interaction}, the fundamental nonlinear mechanism underlying the mode interactions analyzed in this paper.
 The eigenvalue crossing at \(s=0\) triggers a qualitative change in stability and produces a three–dimensional centre manifold on which all local dynamics unfold.

+Below we use the term \emph{organising centre} in the standard bifurcation-theory sense: the normal form reduction of the originally given system of dynamical equations that possesses a \emph{nonhyperbolic equilibrium at a distinguished parameter value} whose (versal) unfolding organises the nearby local phase portraits.
+In the present problem it is the system \eqref{eq:organizingcenter} with equilibrium $(x,y,z)=(0,0,0)$ at $s=1$ (equivalently at the shifted parameter value $\mu_{0}=s-1=0$, where the linear oscillatory frequency is normalised to unity), with eigenvalues $0$ and $\pm i$, giving a Hopf--steady--state (zero--Hopf) interaction.

+With our $m$--independent scaling, $s=m^{2}$ is a genuine control parameter, so the physical massless limit corresponds to $s=0$.
+At the organising centre relevant for the Hopf--steady--state interaction at $s=1$, where the linear oscillatory frequency is normalised to unity, we use the detuning $\mu_{0}=s-1$ in the normal form calculation (cf. Sect.~3).
+The terminology \emph{massless threshold} for $s=1$ refers to the following elementary observation: starting from \eqref{eq:system_s}, the massless equations are obtained either by setting $s=0$ (i.e.\ $m=0$), or, equivalently, by taking $s=1$ and setting $x=0$ in the $s$--dependent terms of \eqref{eq:system_s}.
+This equivalence is already implicit in the classical Gibbons--Hawking--Stewart formulation \cite{8} and explains why we refer to $s=1$ as the massless threshold in the organising centre normalisation.

 \paragraph{Versal unfolding and reduced systems.} Carrying out the standard normal–form analysis (following Refs.~\cite{13,14,15,16,17} and using the Fredholm alternative as in~\cite{2}), the reduced system on the centre manifold is conveniently expressed in cylindrical coordinates \((r,\theta,z)\) and takes the versal form